Jessica Dean, RD, CDN

 Jeannie was introduced to CrossFit in early 2011 and was instantly hooked!
 She loved the challenge that CrossFit gave her and how empowering the Olympic lifts felt.
 After training at a few local boxes for four years Jeannie decided to take the next step and complete the Level 1 course to become a coach.
 She loves helping others succeed in CrossFit and reach new levels of fitness and strength.

-In addition to CrossFit Jeannie serves on the HK Board of Education and is actively involved in church service.
+In addition to CrossFit Jeannie volunteers in the HK school district and is actively involved in church service.
 She lives in Killingworth with her husband Matt and their four children and enjoys running, hiking, reading and spending time with her family.

 B.S.
 Fitness and Wellness Management